darinz/Data-Science-Toolkit/pandas/README.md

 Pandas is a fast, powerful, flexible, and easy-to-use open-source data analysis and manipulation library built on top of Python.
 It provides data structures for efficiently storing large datasets and tools for data cleaning, transformation, and analysis.

-This module contains ultra-quick tutorials designed to help you master the essential aspects of pandas DataFrames needed to kickstart your journey in Machine Learning, Deep Learning, and Data Science.
+This module contains comprehensive tutorials and guides designed to help you master the essential aspects of pandas DataFrames needed to kickstart your journey in Machine Learning, Deep Learning, and Data Science.

 ## What You'll Learn